Pulsed Laser Energy Meters

 Diffusing Head (Model 27)

-With the detector facing the centre of the sphere, the signal is independent of beam angle and position.
+With the detector facing the sphere centre, the signal is almost

 This system attenuates the light by ×103 - ×108